tpvets_logo.jpg (2726 bytes)Dog Health - Pyometra educational article for vets.

 "Are you grooming yourself?"
 I asked the pet shop girl who twirled her long bronzed shoulder length hair behind the counter.
-A thin teenaged girl was busy cleaning up the kennels.
+A thin teenaged girl working as a part-timer was busy cleaning up the kennels.
 A notebook displaying beautiful pictures of Victoria Secret's handbags were switched on.

-Busy Singapore girls.
-Toa Payoh Vets As I was on the way to vaccinate 2 puppies at another pet shop, I dropped by to see whether she had puppies for vaccination.
+As I was on the way to vaccinate 2 puppies at another pet shop in Oct 2006, I dropped by to see whether she had puppies for vaccination.
 I really hated to go to any pet shop just for one or two vaccinations as this was time wasting.

 "No, I am not grooming dogs,". the pet shop girl's mind was on another planet as she did not get what I meant.
 I was referring to her preening herself.